55-and-over communities give Long Island empty nesters options to stay

 Steven Dubb, principal at The Beechwood Organization, talks about the new Yaphank development Country Pointe Meadows and why it’s a great fit for homeowners looking for a high-end community with close proximity to the East End, how the group is handling social distancing and more.

+Tell us about the development of Country Pointe Meadows and how you approached designing this community.
 We have a lot of experience on Long Island designing active adult–or 55-plus–lifestyle communities and are known for it.
 We’ve developed over 60 communities since my father, Michael Dubb, established Beechwood in 1985.

 Though we are now seeing increased interest from New Yorkers wanting to move east, most of our buyers are Long Islanders.
 They are “rightsizing” from their big family, house but want to remain on the island near friends and family.
 They are typically empty nesters, couples or singles, who want a new home at great value with low real estate taxes.
 They also want care-free living, no more shoveling snow, mowing the lawn, leaky roofs or basements.
 They want brand new homes with airy open floor plans, not too far from friends and family and close to highways, shopping, beaches and recreation.
 That was what was so attractive about this location.